rvpanoz/luna/README.md

 ## Luna - npm management through a modern UI.

 npm desktop manager for handling npm dependencies.
+Supported platforms: OS X Windows and Linux.
 Build on Electron :hibiscus:

 ### Motivation

 Luna was created with main purpose to handle and install npm dependencies in a ease way.
 It provides a useful and modern UI in order to enhance the user experience.
 In addition I wanted to create a project with the latest web technologies combined in one application.

 ### Features